What is Revize 0.02% tretinoin cream | Obagi Renova generic

 Atralin cream is made by Valeant Pharmaceuticals.
-Atralin gel works much like Refissa, Renova and Revize creams, in that it delivers a dosage of tretinoin 0.02% with a moisturizer to reduce dryness.
+Atralin gel works much like Refissa, Renova and Revize creams, in that it delivers a dosage of tretinoin 0.02% with a moisturizer base to reduce dryness.
 Although the others use an emollient, Atralin’s moisturizer is a glycerine-based humectant.
 Humectant moisturizers act as a sealant, preventing moisture from escaping the skin.

 With so many anti-aging products on the market, it is important to know which have proved effective for combating wrinkles and other signs of aging.
-Revize 0.02% Tretinoin cream is one of these products.
+Revize 0.02% tretinoin cream is one of these products.
 The cream is used to improve the appearance of fine lines, wrinkles, sun damage and other signs of aging on the skin, as well as to treat acne.
-Revize cream is the brand name from Glenmark of a topical medication called tretinoin, which has been used to treat both acne and older-looking, sun-damaged skin.
+Revize cream is the brand name from Glenmark of a topical retinoid called tretinoin, which has been used to treat both acne and older-looking, sun-damaged skin.
 Revize cream is in a class of medications called retinoids, which are forms of vitamin A. Retinoids influence a variety of processes in the skin cells, including cell growth.
 At least part of the way that topical retinoids act to improve skin wrinkles is by increasing the number of epidermal – skin -cells, leading to a thickening of the skin in areas of wrinkles.

-The most common adverse effects of topical Revize Tretinoin 0.02% cream are burning sensations, itching, redness and peeling of the skin in the areas of application.
+The most common adverse effects of topical Revize tretinoin 0.02% cream are burning sensations, itching, redness and peeling of the skin in the areas of application.
 These effects usually occur within the first few weeks of treatment.
 To minimize or avoid these reactions, decreasing the frequency of application or switching to a less irritating retinoid, such as adapalene (Differin), may be advised.
 Another side effect of retinoid therapy is increased sensitivity to wind, cold and sun in the areas where the cream has been applied.
 Increased protection of the skin from the sun’s ultraviolet radiation may be needed to avoid sunburns.
 Revize cream adverse effects are usually less with due to low concentration of tretinoin 0.02% than with the stronger concentrations.